 These types of commercial drivers must receive their DOT physicals:

-- A driver that operates a vehicle that has a gross weight of over 10,001 pounds.
+- A driver operating a vehicle with a gross weight of over 10,001 pounds.

 - Any hazardous materials driver that must affix placarding to vehicles.

-- A driver that operates vehicles which carry at least eight people.
+- A driver who operates vehicles that carry at least eight people.

-- Any driver operating a vehicle that has the capacity to carry more than fifteen people.
+- Any driver operating a vehicle that can carry more than fifteen people.

 What Is the DOT Drug Testing Panel?

 The DOT Drug Testing Panel is a standard drug test for workers in safety-sensitive positions regulated by the Department of Transportation (DOT).
 It tests for five commonly abused substances.
 These include:

 The DOT requires employers to perform these tests as part of their hiring process and randomly throughout the year.
 Employees who fail a drug test may be subject to disciplinary action or termination.